-For more information on relationships and communication with Parkinson’s, please visit the EPDA website.
+For more information on relationships and communication with Parkinson’s, please visit Parkinson’s Europe website.

 ‘My Dad: his Parkinson’s through my 9-year-old eyes’

 Three years ago, Jonny Acheson, a doctor based in Leicester, UK, decided to “draw the story of his diagnosis”.
 Since then, he has been sketching out his Parkinson’s symptoms, as well as using them to produce a series of short films about the condition – one of which is from the perspective of his nine-year-old daughter.

 We talk to Jonny about the difficulties of working in a busy A&E department with Parkinson’s, how his faith gives him strength – and what a child’s perspective can reveal about the condition

 Hi Jonny, can you introduce yourself to our readers?

 Hi there.
 My name is Jonny Acheson and I am a doctor living in the UK.
 My week is split between working in the Emergency Department at the University Hospitals of Leicester and working at the University of Leicester Medical School.
 I am married and have two children, Ben, 13 and Anna who is nine.